cdibbs/theorycss/README.md

 frag functions, and traditional functions, properties, and tests.

 ##testing
 Theory can test your design logic.
-Beyond traditional code logic testing, you can even begin to test visual and design requirements, such as asserting that two colors provide sufficient contrast on a particular display, or when viewed with certain types of colorblindness.
+Beyond traditional code logic testing, you can test visual and design requirements, such as asserting that two colors provide sufficient contrast on a particular display, or when viewed with certain types of colorblindness.